- About the Students

 Making discovery personal.
 As you integrate essential learning in biomedical science and therapeutics and learn to think scientifically, you’ll also become adept at developing and answering questions on your own and as part of a team.

-You’ll pursue your interests in greater depth through a Discovery Project.
+You’ll further develop your inquiry skills and pursue your interests in greater depth through a Discovery Project.
 Our scientists and clinicians will be there to mentor you.
+Your Discovery Project begins in the late spring of year two.

 4: Practice experiences

 Applying your learning in clinical settings.
-Pharmacy practice experiences begin early in the curriculum and closely integrate with the organ systems and disease categories you’ll be studying.
+Pharmacy practice experiences begin early in the curriculum and closely integrate with the organ systems and disease themes you’ll be studying.

 These clinical experiences reflect the situations and challenges you’ll face as a practicing pharmacist.
 They’ll gradually increase in complexity over time, from introductory to advanced.